AztecProtocol/aztec-packages/docs/docs/developers/contracts/compiling_contracts/how_to_compile_contract.md

 Once you have written a [contract](../main.md) in Aztec.nr, you will need to compile it into an [artifact](./artifacts.md) in order to use it.

-In this guide we will cover how to do so, both using the CLI and programmatically.
+In this guide we will cover how to do so, both using the `aztec-nargo` command and programmatically.

 We'll also cover how to generate a helper [TypeScript interface](#typescript-interfaces) and an [Aztec.nr interface](#noir-interfaces) for easily interacting with your contract from your typescript app and from other Aztec.nr contracts, respectively.